 The other primary purpose of hair in your ears is to heighten sensitivity.
 The hair you can shave doesn't impact hearing directly, but it does help your skin detect subtle changes.
 Excessive grooming can cause small shifts in your sense of balance (in extreme cases), and it can make your ears feel extra weird when you change altitude (like on a flight).
 None of these things are going to ruin your life, but they're worth remembering if you're interested in maximum comfort.

 All of this brings us to a clear, easy point: you want to trim the hairs and not completely remove them.

-Having a goal for how to trim your ears is great, but it won't get the job done.
-This is a gentleman's guide, so you need to learn the specifics.
+Before you consider plucking ear hair, consider this: having a goal for how to trim your ears is great, but it won't get the job done.
+This article is a gentleman's guide, so you need to learn the specifics.
 We're going to cover the three most common methods of dealing with unsightly tufts of fur in your ears.
 Some of them might seem contradictory to what you just learned, so keep that in mind.

 The major con to plucking is that it's tricky.
 You'll probably have to pluck one of your ears with your non-dominant hand.
 Just thinking about it is awkward.
 That said, if you can master the skill, you'll have a great way to stay on top of ear hair.

 Since plucking is typically DIY, here are some tips.
 First, you're going to need multiple mirrors.
 You might be able to do this with two, but three may be the ticket.
 Once you tinker the mirrors into the right arrangement, you want to take your time.
 Plucking multiple hairs at once hurts a lot more, and it causes more irritation to the skin; this is a one-at-a-time thing.
 The patience is worth it.
 Also, you want to use blunted or rounded tweezers.
 Sharp tweezers can cause terrible mishaps with a single slip.
 You don't want hearing damage.